banwarp/benton_epi/covid19/scripts/schoolScripts/00schoolReadme.md

-      postDet = postDetectSuccess,            # Probability of detecting a post-symptomatic individual asympDet = asympDetectSuccess,          # Probability of detecting an asymptomatic individual detVar = detectionProbabilityVar,       # Proportionate variable decrease in probability bDays = breakDays,                      # List of school breaks, each element has start and end date noSchool = noSchoolFactor,              # proportionate reduction in beta out of school night = nightFactor                     # proportionate reduction in beta at night )
+      postDet = postDetectSuccess,            # Probability of detecting a post-symptomatic individual asympDet = asympDetectSuccess,          # Probability of detecting an asymptomatic individual detVar = detectionProbabilityVar,       # Proportionate variable decrease in probability dTimes = maxDayTimes,                   # number of school day time start/stops, for staggered schedules wDays = maxWeekDays,                    # number of school week start/stops, for staggered schedules bDays = maxBreakDays,                   # number of school break start/stops, for staggered schedules noSchool = noSchoolFactor,              # proportionate reduction in beta out of school night = nightFactor                     # proportionate reduction in beta at night )
 ```
-The post time step function for individual isolation mostly just tracks if the time step is in school or if it is after school, on the weekend, or on a break.
-It also randomizes the probability of detecting symptoms at each time step, within bounds.
+Every morning at 8am, the post time step function randomly identifies some proportion of infections, within bounds dictated by `preDet (etc.), detVar`.
+The detected infections will be moved to the isolation compartment at the next time step, while the unidentified infections will undergo normal transitions until the next day at 8am.
+The post time step function for individual isolation als tracks if the time step is in school or if it is after school, on the weekend, or on a break, for each of the staggered schedules.

 ##### Quarantine post time step function (classroom quarantine).
 Here are the argumnets for `pts_funScriptClassQ`: